 French Onion Soup Gratinée

-It’s interesting to think how much our taste buds change from childhood to adulthood and even after we’re all grown up, our tastes still change.
-There’s a story I mentioned in an earlier recipe post about when I was a child that will help you understand where I am going with all this… Pâte à Choux aka Choux Pastry… please check it out.
+It’s interesting to think how much our taste buds change from childhood to adulthood.
+Even after we’re all grown up, our tastes still change.
+There’s a story I mentioned in an earlier post about when I was a child 👧 that will help you understand where I am going with all this… Pâte à Choux aka Choux Pastry – please check it out.

 My version has a lot of flavor in it, flavors that you might not necessarily have in other recipes.
 I’d say that my key ingredient is Marsala Wine.
-I toast my Bread at first because really, who likes a soggy piece of bread at the bottom of their soup bowl.
-Also I caramelize my onions long enough to bring out the sweetness in them.
-When it comes to cheese, in the video I use Provolone cheese but Swiss, Emmental or Gruyère are great choices as well…
+I toast my bread at first because really, who likes a soggy piece of bread at the bottom of their soup bowl.
+Also, I caramelize my onions 🧅 long enough to bring out the sweetness in them.
+When it comes to cheese, I use either Provolone, Swiss, Emmental or Gruyère which are all great choices.

-I really hope you’ll read my story from the Pâte à Choux blog because the dish I was stubbornly sitting in front of for hours, not touching it was this soup.
-Well not exactly this soup because since my taste buds have changed, I tweaked my French Onion Soup Gratinée just the way I like it…
+I really hope you’ll read my story from the Pâte à Choux blog because that was this soup I was stubbornly sitting in front of for hours ⏰, not touching it.
+Since then, my taste buds have changed and tweaked this French Onion Soup Gratinée just the way I like it…

 Wonton Soup